Transcript below from Marriage Steps Podcast Episode 6 on 8 Steps To Affair Recovery

 All forms of affairs are highly traumatic to marriages across the globe.
 The number one things that rocks the foundation of security in a relationship is infidelity.
 No matter what language you speak, no matter what the color of your skin, no matter what ethnicity or cultural background, infidelity rocks the foundation of relationships like nothing else.
 And the person on the receiving end of an affair usually has symptoms akin to PTSD, Post Traumatic Stress Disorder.
 A lot of the symptoms can include intrusive thoughts, irritability, panic attacks, flashbacks, feeling numb to life, etc. It's one of the most devastating things you can go through being on the other side of an affair.
 So these steps are to help couples who have experienced infidelity in their relationship.

 The first step is you have to stop all contact with the person you've had the affair with.
 That may require a variety of things.
 For some of you, that may mean you have to quit your job.
 For others of you, you may have to move to a different state or you may need to move houses or change churches, whatever it is for you.
 The first step is you have to cut out all contact with this person you've had the affair with because if you don't cut out contact, the affair will linger.
 A lot of people are under the misconception that they can stop the affair but still be friends with the person or still see them once in awhile.
 That is impossible.
 An affair is an addiction.
-One way to think about affairs is the brain chemicals in your head were low because of things going on in your life and you marriage.
-And then this person comes around and meets your needs and fills up those brain chemicals to make you feel really good so they became an addiction.
-And just like any type of addiction, whether it's heroin or cocaine or whatever, if you get around it, you're going to fall back into it.
+One way to think about affairs is the feel good brain chemicals in your head were low because of things going on in your life and you marriage.
+And then this person came around and met your needs and flooded your brain with feel good chemicals, which turned them into an addiction.
+Just like any type of addiction, whether it's heroin or cocaine or whatever, if you get around it, you're going to fall back into it.
 And likewise with affairs, if you've had an affair with somebody, that person has become your addiction so if you come in contact with them on any level, most likely you're going to fall right back into the affair.
 So right from the top, the first step of recovery is you have to stop all contact.
 If you don't, you can kiss your marriage goodbye because the betrayed spouse won't be able to withstand the ongoing betrayal and they're going to want out of the marriage.
+If you're the betrayed partner reading this and your partner won't end the affair your first round of offense is to expose the affair to all of your family and friends.
+If that social pressure doesn't make your partner end the affair your next move should be separation with zero contact until your partner can prove the affair has ended.
+If after 3-6 months your partner still hasn't ended the affair then divorce them.

 Step three is you have to show sincere remorse.
 If you're the one who's had the affair and you act indifferent towards the impact it's had on your marriage and your spouse, recovery is not possible.
 You have to take ownership for how devastating this has been to your relationship.
 Even if you were unhappy, even if your needs weren't being met, you broke your vows to your spouse and you did something highly traumatic.
 So it's critical to take ownership for how much you have rocked the foundation of your marriage.
 Heartfelt remorse for having the affair is paramount.
 If you don't take ownership for the affair and aren't remorseful, it's going to be next to impossible for your partner to forgive you.